Your Guide to Menopause Supplements

 Making natural changes is the best way to ease symptoms associated with a natural process like menopause.
 That includes limiting alcohol and caffeine, prioritizing daily exercise, eating a diet rich in vitamins and nutrients and getting enough rest.

-There may be times when lifestyle changes aren’t enough.
-If your symptoms begin interfering with your quality of life or feel debilitating, it’s time to talk to your doctor.
-They can recommend treatments or therapies personalized to your needs and health history.
+However, there may be times when lifestyle changes aren’t enough.
+If your symptoms begin interfering with your quality of life or feel debilitating, it’s time to talk to your doctor about additional steps to take.
+Your doctor will recommend treatments or therapies personalized to your needs and health history.

-For example, hormone replacement therapy (HRT), which involves replacing estrogen and progesterone, can help relieve menopause symptoms like hot flashes, mood swings and vaginal dryness.
-It may be used to prevent bone loss — another common side effect of menopause.
+Hormone replacement therapy (HRT), also sometimes referred to as hormone therapy (HT), involves replacing estrogen and progesterone when your body no longer makes enough on its own.
+HRT can help you have a smoother transition to menopause and relieve menopause symptoms like hot flashes, mood swings and vaginal dryness.
+It may also be used to prevent bone loss — another common side effect of menopause.

-In addition to hormone replacement therapy, your doctor might prescribe other treatments to relieve symptoms of menopause, including:
+If you are taking HRT, it’s especially important to get regular gynecological examinations and mammograms.
+If hormone replacement therapy isn’t right for you, your doctor might prescribe other treatments to relieve symptoms of menopause, including:

 • Antidepressants